-Teos (Irmaatenra Dhejo): pharaoh of Egypt, ruled 361/360-359/358.
+Teos (Egyptian: Irmaatenra Dhejo): pharaoh of Egypt, ruled 361/360-359/358.
 He is also called Tachos.

-Teos continued the plan to attack Phoenicia.
-In the Spring of 360, everything that could have been prepared, was ready.
-For example, there were diplomatic contacts with the rebellious satrap Orontes, a navy of 200 ships had been built, the Greek city of Athens had sent their admiral Chabrias to support Egypt, the aged Spartan king Agesilaus was present as well, and coins had been minted.
+In the spring of 360, everything that could have been prepared, was ready.
+For example, there were diplomatic contacts with the rebellious satrap Orontes, a navy of 200 ships had been built, the Greek city of Athens had sent its general Chabrias, the aged Spartan king Agesilaus was present as well, and coins had been minted.
 The campaign was financed from the funds of the Egyptian temples, something that had caused some irritation among the priests, but was a normal thing to do.
 After the victory, the king would donate much gold and silver to the temples.

 So Teos set out, leaving behind his brother Tjahapimu as governor of the country.
-However, when the expeditionary force had reached Phoenicia, news arrived that Tjahapimu had revolted and had offered the throne to his son Nectanebo II, who was in the army of Teos as commander of the Egyptian soldiers and besieging Syrian towns.
+However, when the expeditionary force had reached Phoenicia, news arrived that Tjahapimu had revolted and had offered the throne to his son Nectanebo II, who was in the army of Teos as commander of the Egyptian soldiers that were besieging Syrian towns.
 The obvious cause of the insurrection was, of course, the discontent of the priests, but one may suspect that in fact the Persian king Artaxerxes II Mnemon offered money to Tjahapimu and Nectanebo.
 The Persian policy to divide opponents is well-known from Greece.